young170/Microprocessor_Application/notes/Introduction_to_the_ARM_Instruction_Set.md

 also, carry from `ADD` is stored in a single bit. why?
 32 + 32 is max 33 an application of this is `ADDS` -> `ADC`

-* mutex on pre-ARMv6 using `SWP`: [Linus Torvalds](https://lore.kernel.org/all/Pine.LNX.4.64.0512172150260.26663@localhost.localdomain/)

-long pipeline (e.g. ARMv10) has another step before execution so `pc` is +8 of the current instruction (next next instruction).

 ### Load/Store Multiple Registers
 The ARM architecture supports load/store of multiple registers using a single instruction.
 To support this a different instruction format is used.<br>